 Anxiety is not an easy condition to treat.
 It's forged through years of experiences, complicated genetics, and difficulty understanding the nature of your symptoms.
-It can take a long time to completely negate your anxiety symptoms.
+It can take a long time to negate your anxiety symptoms.

 But there are ways to prevent, manage, and in rare cases cure anxiety in a matter of days.
 Below are strategies that will show you how to lose anxiety in less than two weeks.

-Anxiety Starts At Your Symptoms
+Anxiety Starts With Your Symptoms

-The secret to losing anxiety in 10 days is to make sure that you've altered your life within those 10 days to one that promotes relaxation, healthy thoughts, and anxiety free living.
+The secret to losing anxiety in 10 days is to make sure that you've altered your life within those ten days to one that promotes relaxation, healthy thoughts, and anxiety free living.
 Starting today, do each of the following:

 As long as your doctor says it's safe for you to exercise, you need to start regularly exercising right now, this very moment.
 You should be jogging, you should be doing some anaerobic workouts (muscle exercises), and you should be engaging in sports.

 Exercise is a crucial part of losing anxiety, you and absolutely cannot expect to get any immediate relief without it.
 Exercise releases hormones and neurotransmitters in your body that improve mood, giving you essentially instant anxiety relief.
 Exercise has been compared favorably to some of the world's most well know anxiety medications.
 Starting today, make sure you're exercising regularly.

 You also need to guarantee yourself a full night's guaranteed sleep, even if that means going to bed a bit early or missing out on some of your chores or TV shows.
 Sleep deprivation in small doses may not even be noticeable, yet that level of sleep debt changes hormonal levels and promotes brain stress, which creates nervousness and anxiety.
 Part of how to lose anxiety involves ensuring you're not doing anything that makes anxiety worse, so ensuring you get enough sleep is crucial.